bernie4375/FCL-potential-autoISF/README.md

      To view odt files, click on desired file, then click on "download raw" button (in the smaller, middle grey field)

-     Section o1   line  172  to be checked

-     Section 02  requires dev/early testers review in lines 25 and 110
+     Section 02  requires dev/early testers review in line 70
-                Uncertainties relate to the 1-minute Libre3
+                (Uncertainty relatey to the 1-minute Libre3
-                which the author does not use
+                which the author does not use)

-     Section 04    requires review in lines 465 ff
+     Section 04    requires review in lines 481 - 486 (re bg_ISF related weights)

-     Section 05   line  811

      Section 06   lines  300  and  495